maha-alarifi/AIigatou_AI/README.md

 # AIigatou_AI
 > Team #15 in #AI_Artathon 2020

 Our art style is made up by small artistical shapes.
 So in this project we traind a model that generate these small artistical shapes that the artist can use to make his final art piece.
-I'll walk you through our pipeline from the preprocessing of our datasets, training CycleGAN model, till we finaly upscaled the output and discared the noise. **checkout our [original dataset](https://drive.google.com/drive/folders/1KKrFin2dVa_hObgy3ihSyd_K7xtYSWsh?usp=sharing)**.
+I'll walk you through our pipeline from the preprocessing of our datasets, training CycleGAN model, till we finaly upscaled the output and discared the noise. **checkout our [dataset](https://drive.google.com/drive/folders/1KKrFin2dVa_hObgy3ihSyd_K7xtYSWsh?usp=sharing)** which is the original degital paintings of Ali our team's artist.

 ## Table of Contents
 >`Preprocessing`